Should My Bilingual Family Drop a Language? 6 Reasons To Quit

 The sunk-cost fallacy can show up in any part of life.
 Language is no exception.

-Often, we hold onto things and experiences because of previously invested time, money, and energy.
-Unfortunately, the sunk cost fallacy gets in the way of letting go and moving forward.
+Often, we hold onto things and experiences because we have previously invested time, money, and energy in them.
+Unfortunately, the sunk cost fallacy prevents us from letting go and moving forward.

-Compared to decluttering a playroom or other physical objects, language can be extra hard to “KonMari”.
-Learning how to speak, read, and write a language requires dedication and perseverance.
+Compared to decluttering a playroom or other physical objects, language can be harder for “KonMari.”
+Learning to speak, read, and write a language requires dedication and perseverance.
 Plus, language may be a significant part of your family’s identity.

-If you’re thinking about making a language transition, remember that the language will always be a part of you – even if it’s dormant for a while.
+If you’re considering a language transition, remember that the language will always be a part of you—even if it’s dormant for a while.

 Related: Learning How to Declutter After My Immigrant Mother’s Sudden Death